Sanaebadi97/Mockito/README.md

 # Mockito
-Example project used in the Caster.io course on Mockito and clean unit testing
+Example project used in the Caster.io